Seasonal Pricing Variables in Booking

-What Simple Date Multipliers Miss
+Why Simple Date Multipliers Fall Short

 A date multiplier approach says: "December is peak season, so multiply everything by 1.3."
 That works if December is uniformly peak and every day in December is worth the same.
 In practice, December 24th and December 31st are in a different demand category than December 1st or December 15th.
 A conference centre might have zero demand on the 1st and full demand on the 24th, yet the multiplier approach charges the same rate for both.